Chips and Sweets From Jackfruit.

 This fruit is rich with vitamin-C, vitamin-A,Potassium ,Iron, Sodium and Zinc

 A variety of sweet dishes can be made using the ripe form.
 Halwa,and payasam are prepared from varicca jackfruit.
+We can preserve Jack fruit in the form of Halwa.
 Using the seeds a variety of dishes can be made.
-Trough this Hub I am trying to describe some Of the common dishes of Kerala
+Through this Hub I am trying to describe some Of the common dishes of Kerala

 Jack fruit chips.

-The best chips Kerala can offer the world is Jack fruit chips.
-Even though the process of making chips is time consuming,the taste is explainable First step is to open the raw fruit then chop off the middle stem and pull out the the jack fruit ,then deseed it and slice into thin slices
+The best chips that Kerala can offer the world is Jack fruit chips.
+Even though the process of making chips is time consuming,the taste is explainable.
+First step is to open the raw fruit then chop off the middle stem and pull out the jack fruit ,then deseed it and slice into thin slices

 Ingredients for chips.